Havoc Overview Direct link to this section

 Sigil of Misery (Abbr.
 SoM) Direct link to this section

 Sigil of Misery fears all effected enemies for 15 seconds.
 This can be used as an AoE stop that's not on the stun DR. It can also be used for some skips in dungeons.
 If you sigil a pack before anyone else is in combat, only you will enter combat with them The rest of the group can walk through them without entering combat.
-After everyone has passed, you can Shadowmeld to drop combat (and the sigil, talked more about the end of the section).
-There are a few talents that interact with all of our sigils generally, you can see more at the bottom of the page in the sigils section.
-There is one talent specifically for SoM in our class tree:
+After everyone has passed, you can Shadowmeld to drop combat and remove the sigil from all enemies.

 Spectral Sight (Abbr.
 SS) Direct link to this section